kat-hjy/quiz-me/README.md

 ## Roadmap

-### Features
+### User features
-* Chatbot function to query over the knowledge base
+* Chatbot function to query over the knowledge base (e.g. general admin, deadlines, due dates)
-* More question types (prompt strategies)
+* More question types (e.g. Flashcards, MCQ questions for other modules)
-* Personal tutor for the students' strengths and weaknesses (e.g. testing them more on certain topics that they're weaker in.)
+* Personal tutor for the students' strengths and weaknesses (e.g. testing them more on certain topics that they're weaker in)
 * Emotional support while studying, offering kind words and encouragement.
-* Implementation of active recall and retention techniques, adjusting the time between the last time they were tested on the topic, and the next time they should be tested, based on their familiarity with the topic.
+* Implementation of active recall and retention techniques (e.g. adjusting the time between the last time they were tested on the topic, and the next time they should be tested, based on their familiarity with the topic).

+### Technical features
 * Overall
     * Topic generation and document tagging
     * Find out learning objectives